Top 10 Pains of the Content Marketing Freelancer

 The lack of clear directions can stifle creativity, leading to a final product that falls short of both the freelancer’s and the client’s standards.

 There is no doubt that the clients that get the most value from their freelancers, take the work of creating a brief seriously.
 The best clients provide comprehensive and clear assignments outlining their business goals, target audience, tone of voice, and any other specific requirements.
+If you are a content lead trying to fix this on your side, the collaboration blueprint for freelance partners walks through what a brief that prevents revision spirals contains.

 2. Finding SMEs